RicenUdonLover/Team-Profile-Generator-by-Lian-Liu/README.md

 Use "npm run test" to test the classes.

+## Walkthrough Video

+You can use this link to the walkthrough video: [Walkthrough Video](https://youtu.be/2QiVcbLy31Y).

 ## Questions

 For any questions, please contact me at [riceudon@gmail.com](mailto:riceudon@gmail.com).
 You can also check out my GitHub profile at [https://github.com/RicenUdonLover](https://github.com/RicenUdonLover).